domjtalbot/skip-commit/README.md

-# Commit skip
+# Skip Commit

-Skip jobs in GitHub Actions using a commit message.
+Does the last commit message request contain a skip request?